sqlpad/sqlpad/docs/logging.md

 SQLPad logs json messages using [pino](https://github.com/pinojs/pino), a simple and fast logging library.
 Log messages are sent to stdout, leaving how to handle the messages up to you.
 The pino ecosystem supports a variety of transports http://getpino.io/#/docs/transports that should cover most logging setups.

 Two categories of messages are logged by SQLPad: "app" messages containing info messages, warnings, and errors relating to application code, and "web" messages relating to the actual http requests handled by SQLPad.
-The level at which these logs are logged can be configured separately, or even turned off, with the `appLogLevel` and `webLogLevel` settings.
+The level at which these logs are logged can be configured separately, or even turned off, with the `SQLPAD_APP_LOG_LEVEL` and `SQLPAD_WEB_LOG_LEVEL` settings.
 This level represents the minimum level to be logged.
 The value used should be one of `fatal`, `error`, `warn`, `info`, `debug`, `trace` or `silent`.
 Setting the level to `silent` will effectively disable the logger.

 In production, log messages will be a single json object per line: